Goal #1: Keep our Community Safe. We will:

 g.
 Invest in infrastructure improvements including streets, sidewalks, bikeways, alleyways, storm drains, parkways, medians, and trees to ensure all areas of town (especially Districts 4 and 5) are raised to the same high standard for infrastructure.
 This includes updating our Parkway and Median Standards and exploring the possibility of becoming a Tree City USA;

 h.
-Improve key travel corridors to beautify and improve appearance and to comply with the Active Transportation Plan; and
+Improve key travel corridors to beautify and improve appearance and to comply with the Active Transportation Plan and reducing speeds; and

 i.
 Develop and implement the Westside Restoration Plan.